ilarsf/aarc_lts/about/team.md

       <div class="team-member-info">
         <h3>Tom Kraft</h3>
         <h4>Head Sculling Coach</h4>
         <p>Tom is widely respected for his technical expertise and teaching methodology.
-His "KRAFT" framework is used throughout our rowing programs and serves as the foundation for the Learn to Scull curriculum.</p>
+His frameworks are used throughout our rowing programs and serves as the foundation for the Learn to Scull curriculum.</p>
       </div>
     </div>